Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 ## User Story
 As a site editor I want to create a computerised version of a game of Simon - an interactive audio/visual game - to practice my coding skills and have a little fun.
 The game begins when a series of tones and lights are generated randomly by the computer.
-A player is required to repeat the sequence correctly.
+Once the cimputer has finished its audio/visual sequence, a player is required to repeat the sequence correctly.
 If the player succeeds, each round becomes progressively longer and more complex.
-Depending on which mode is played, if the user fails, the game is over and the player must start all over again(strict mode) or in non-strict mode further attempts at the level are possible until successful.
+Depending on which mode is played, if the user fails, the game is over and the player must start all over again (strict mode) or in non-strict mode further attempts at the level are possible until successful.

 ## Game Instructions